The Walking Dead

 The characters in Triumph of Love are trifles, so that the farcical situation, which depends on the audience buying quick changes of heart -- like falling in love in an instant -- has no resonance.

 In short, a film dependent on deception relies on the Clark Kent school of disguise, and it doesn't work.

 It could have been something special, but two things drag it down to mediocrity -- director Clare Peploe's misunderstanding of Marivaux's rhythms, and Mira Sorvino's limitations as a classical actress.

-Audience Reviews for The Triumph of Love
+There are no featured reviews for The Triumph of Love at this time.

 There are no approved quotes yet for this movie.